koelle25/haproxy-rules-tester/README.md

 The haproxy container listens on your http://localhost/ (default port 80).
 If you already have some other service listening change the port mapping in **docker-compose.yml** e.g. to "8080:80".
 Then you can instead visit http://localhost:8080/.

 You can easily edit **haproxy.cfg** to test any rules and settings you'd like.
 After your changes you either have to:
-Reload the haproxy process running inside the container: `docker kill -s HUP haproxy-rules-tester_haproxy_1` (you may have to adjust the container name).
+ - reload the HAProxy process running inside the container: `docker kill -s HUP haproxy-rules-tester_haproxy_1` (you may have to adjust the container name).
-OR
+ - OR
-Restart the haproxy container: `docker-compose restart haproxy`
+ - restart the HAProxy container: `docker-compose restart haproxy`

 By default the backends show the following information:
  - Status: `success` if your rules/ACLs were applied and forwarded your request to the success_backend, `fail` otherwise